bernabesc/bernabesc/README.md

 - 👋 Hi, I’m @bernabesc
-- 👀 I’m interested in robotics
+- 👀 I’m a backend java software developer
-- 🌱 I’m currently learning java and opencv
+- 🌱 I’m currently learnig quite some stuff

 <!---
 bernabesc/bernabesc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.